two-torial/two-torial/docs/games/chunithmsunplus/controllers.md

     Navigate to the folder that contains your `brokenithm_server.exe`, click on the Address Bar at the top of the folder, type `CMD`, and hit enter.
 A Command Prompt window should open.
     In the Command Prompt window, type `brokenithm_server -T` and hit enter.

     On your Android device, find the button labeled `UDP` at the top-center of the Brokenithm application.
 Tap the button to toggle to `TCP` mode.
-You should now be able to connect, using your PCs local IP, as described above.
+You should now be able to connect, using your PC's local IP, as described above.

     If you are running the Brokenithm Server via the `start.bat` as shown in the previous step, simply add ` -T` to the end of the brokenithm_server line, as shown below.
     ```bat